Current Funding Opportunities

 Health Foundation Role in Reducing Stigma Associated with Mental Illness

 The reduction of stigma and negative bias is vital to mental health and emotional well-being as public stereotypes and self-stigma limit individuals’ opportunities to access good jobs, safe housing, satisfactory health care, and social relationships.

 The burden of mental illness is among the highest of all diseases, and mental disorders are among the most common causes of disability.
-People, including children and adolescents, with untreated mental health conditions are at high risk for many unhealthy and unsafe behaviors, including alcohol or drug abuse, violent or self-destructive behavior, and suicide.
+People, including children and adolescents, with untreated mental health conditions are at high risk for many unhealthy and unsafe behaviors, including alcohol or drug use, violent or self-destructive behavior, and suicide.